drunarayan/barospection/notebooks/hrd_project.md

 1. <a href="../docs/baro_inst_resp2.dat" download="baro_inst_resp2.dat"  target="_blank" rel="noopener">Download the instrument Response linked here</a> and save it to your desktop to later be be used in RSpec.

 1. Download your 5 Stars noted in the Google Sheet above from Dropbox and use it to apply the instrument response and determine the Star Type for each star.
 Enter the Type and other details requested into the HRD Google Sheet linked above.
+You will need to ***````Request Edit access````*** for you to to be able to enter data into the Google Sheet.
+Please note that the <div style="background-color: gray;"><span style="color:gold;">GOLD</span> & <span style="color:yellow;">YELLOW</span></div> fields require your input.
 See Video below for detailed instructions.

 I urge you to already start work on the Final Project by examining your stars and post your calibration curves ***for your FIVE stars*** on Slack.
 You will also be filling out the HRD Google Sheet linked below.
 Please enter the results of your Mystery Star analysis here.
 See my ***Chandru's Final Project*** posting in Slack and Results in the ***HRD Google Sheet*** against my name.
 Please follow my example for your ***five mystery stars*** and make entries in both Slack and the HRD Google Sheet against your name. ***Please start TODAY***, I would appreciate this very much!